lilactown/observe-component/README.md

 [Example here](examples/list)

-### You can observable any kind of component
+### You can observe events from any kind of component

-...as long as you pass event handlers to the appropriately.
+...as long as you handle events appropriately.
 The library simply passes special handlers to React's event system (`on<Event>`) to abstract them into observables.

 ```javascript
 class MyWidget extends React.Component {